-\textbf{Downstream Datasets} Following the standard practices of prior works \cite{avid,ravid,mmv,xdc,selavi,avts}, we evaluate our self-supervised methods on two types of downstream tasks: (\textit{i}) action recognition based on visual representations and (\textit{ii}) sound classification based on audio representations.
+Following the standard practices of prior works \cite{avid,ravid,mmv,xdc,selavi,avts}, we evaluate our self-supervised methods on two types of downstream tasks: (\textit{i}) action recognition based on visual representations and (\textit{ii}) sound classification based on audio representations.
 To perform action recognition, we use two popular benchmarks, i.e., UCF101~\cite{ucf101} and HMDB51~\cite{hmdb}.
 UCF101 consists of a total of $13$K clips distributed among $101$ action classes, while HMDB contains nearly $7$K video clips distributed over $51$ action categories.
-To perform sound classification, we use the popular benchmark ESC50~\cite{esc}, which is a collection of $2$K audio events comprised of $50$ classes and DCASE2014 is an audio event dataset of $100$ recordings spread over $10$ categories.
+To perform sound classification, we use two popular benchmarks ESC50~\cite{esc} and DCASE2014 \cite{dcase}.
+ESC50 is a collection of $2$K audio events comprised of $50$ classes and DCASE2014 is an audio event dataset of $100$ recordings spread over $10$ categories.